goshng/polap/README.md

     (base) $ conda config --prepend channels bioconda (base) $ conda config --prepend channels conda-forge

+Make sure that your default channels are ordered like this:

+    (base) $ conda config --show channels
+    channels:
+      - conda-forge
+      - bioconda
+      - defaults

 # Installing Polap

 You could use Bioconda's polap package or the yaml file from